Succinct Planar Encoding with Minor Operations: Towards a succinct dynamic encoding

-Combining Cases M1, M2 and M3 we are able to show that any number of merges in mini graphs can be processed in $O(n)$ time while upholding their responsibilities.

-\newcounter{countlemminimerge} { \begin{lemma} All (planarity preserving) vertex merges in all mini graphs $P_i$ are processed in $O(n)$ time and uphold their responsibilities.
+\newcounter{countlemminimerge} { \begin{lemma} All vertex merges in all mini graphs $P_i$ are processed in $O(n)$ time and uphold their responsibilities.
 Edges that would occur due to a merge in $P_i$, but should be managed by $F$ are returned.
-All merges excluding the M2 special case are free assignment merges. \end{lemma} } { \begin{proof} In this proof we discuss how merges in a mini graph uphold Invariant~\ref{inv:nonzero} and~\ref{inv:2}.
-We first discuss Invariant~\ref{inv:2}.
-Denote with $u', v' \in V(P_i)$ two vertices that should be merged, and assume that $v'$ is merged to $u'$.
-Denote with $u''$ and $v''$ the micro labels in a micro graph $P_{i, j}$ of $u'$ and $v'$, respectively.
+All merges excluding the M2 special case are free assignment merges. \end{lemma} } { \begin{proof} \conf{In this proof we first discuss the missing details regarding updating each $\Phi_i$ during merges of Case M3.
+Afterwards}\full{In this proof} we show how merges in a mini graph uphold Invariant~\ref{inv:nonzero} and~\ref{inv:2}.